Scams and Fraud

 There is huge demand for student accommodation and it is now more challenging than ever to find somewhere to live.
 It is important to be aware that every year there are reports of scams on students seeking accommodation - e.g. taking payment online for accommodation that is not for rent.

-The Competition and Consumer Protection Commission (CCPC) has some good advice on how to identify rental accommodation scams.
 Here are some common examples of scams that the CCPC have identified:

-- Another scam to watch out for is when the scammer actually does rent a home.
+• Another scam to watch out for is when the scammer actually does rent a home.
 They then advertise it as being available for rent and shows potential tenants around the house while they live there.
 They then collect the deposit along with the first month’s rent and disappear with your money.

-- You have been communicating with the scammer by email and they ask you to pay the deposit directly into a bank account.
+• You have been communicating with the scammer by email and they ask you to pay the deposit directly into a bank account.
 Then they ask you to forward the transaction receipt along with a form of personal ID.
 Your money is then stolen and your ID is used for fraudulent activity.

-You can also consult Threshold and property website, Daft.ie on how to avoid becoming a victim of rental accommodation scams.
+You can also find useful information through the Competition and Consumer Protection Commission (CCPC) and Daft.ie on how to identify rental accommodation scams.